cedpoilly/freelance-crm/front/interface-design.md

 - [✔️] View all details on click -> View/Edit/Create details modal
 - [ ] Archive on button press
 - [✔️] Open project list -> View projects -> separate list

+### Components

+The Data Table

+Revamp the filters:

+- [ ] Show a filter icon, that toggles the list of options
+- [ ] The first option is a text search
+- [ ] Other options are a selection of dropdowns & toggles